mbalotin/Spring-Example/README.md

 Spring Example 1.0
 ======

+####TODO:

+- 1) Improve GlobalControllerExceptionHandler with better and more examples
+- 2) Http to Https forward in Embedded Jetty

 This is a skeleton project using spring.

 The main idea behind this is to have a working java spring